The Hong Kong Jockey Club Charities Trust

 Qualifications for Scholarship Consideration

-- Work in or serve an NGO with tax exemption under section 88 AND
+- Work full-time in an NGO with tax exemption under section 88 of the Inland Revenue Ordinance.

-Applicants will only receive a scholarship award once their application has been completed and submitted, and they have been formally accepted to the Executive MBA Program.
+The Hong Kong Jockey Club Chicago Booth Executive MBA Program Scholarship is awarded by The Hong Kong Jockey Club Charities Trust and operated by The University of Chicago Booth School of Business in Hong Kong.
+Applicants will only receive a scholarship award after their application has been completed and submitted, and have been formally accepted to the Executive MBA Program.

 Documents for Scholarship Application